catriname/PHPMultipleFileUploadDelete/README.md

 Part of a project that has a basic sku image for a product.
 We needed to add various "alternate" images and views to the same product, as well as create a simple xml feed that can be created on command and retrieved by a 3rd party to input into their software.
 Upon upload, the program saves the original image, resizes for a large copy, and resizes for a thumbnail.

 ###Notes
-You **must pass a variable to default.php** for the upload to work ( example: default.php?id=878 ).
+You **must pass three variables to default.php** for the upload to work.
+  > example: default.php?id=878&name=Border&sku=78UHU09

 This program relies on another (product database program) to pass it what sku needs the extra images.